-Though not as well known as other courageous young resistance fighters like Sophie Scholl, Freddie Oversteegen and her sister, Truus, were pivotal forces in the anti-Nazi movement and heroines of the Dutch Resistance during WWII.
-Through a combination of human passion and meticulous strategy, they succeeded in luring countless Nazis to their deaths – and they did their most important work as teenagers.
+Though not as well known as other courageous young resistance fighters like Sophie Scholl, Freddie Oversteegen and her sister, Truus, were pivotal forces in the anti-SS movement and heroines of the Dutch Resistance during WWII.
+Through a combination of human passion and meticulous strategy, they succeeded in luring countless members of the SS to their ends – and they did their most important work as teenagers.

-Read on to find out more about the Dutch Resistance's extraordinary anti-fascist youth movement, and about this extraordinary teenager who seduced and killed Nazis.
+Read on to find out more about the Dutch Resistance's extraordinary anti-fascist youth movement, and about this extraordinary teenager who seduced and took down WWII German soldiers.

-Freddie And Her Sister Truus Worked As An Anti-Nazi Dream Team
+Freddie And Her Sister Truus Worked As A Dream Team

 Sometimes, The Sisters Were Successful; Sometimes, They Weren't

-Oversteegen doesn't spare any details when it comes to recounting her memories of the war: her stories (and her sister's) are both heartbreaking and triumphant.
+Oversteegen doesn't spare any details when it comes to recounting her memories of this period: her stories (and her sister's) are both heartbreaking and triumphant.
 As she told VICE: